Reed-CompBio/spras/docs/tutorial/intermediate.rst

          include: true
          aggregate_per_algorithm: true

+Setting ``aggregate_per_algorithm`` to true will additionally group post-analysis and evaluations by algorithm per dataset.
+Without this, outputs from all algorithm per dataset are aggregated together for post-analysis rather than broken out per algorithm.

+Within ``ml``, ``remove_empty_pathways`` excludes pathways with no nodes or edges from the PCA post analysis.
+The ``kde`` creates a kernel density estimate over the PCA plots.

+``summary`` is enabled because evaluation uses summary statistics to break ties between pathways for some of the parameter selection methods (more details further into the tutorial).

-Since we added customized ML settings, we need to delete the existing ``egfr-ml/`` folder before rerunning SPRAS so that Snakemake regenerates the ML outputs with the new configuration.
+We need to delete the existing ``egfr-ml/`` folder before rerunning SPRAS so that Snakemake regenerates the ML outputs with the new customized ML settings.
 Run this command from the root directory:

 .. code:: bash